MUNComputerScienceSociety/MUNCS-Website/content/03-constitution/constitution.md

 - handle society financial matters, and serve as a co-signing authority for all society financial transactions;
 - be accountable to the society and MUNSU for the finances of the society.
 This includes accounting for all income and expenses on a permanent record.

 ### 5.5.
-Public Relation duties
+Duties of the Secretary

-The Public Relations Officer shall
+The Secretary shall

 - be responsible for taking meeting minutes;
 - keep members informed of events and activities;